On this page

 Review a DC scheme

 The best way to review the quality of an existing defined contribution (DC) pension scheme is to speak to the trustees or scheme provider.
-You should ask them whether it meets the government’s governance standards and charge controls.
-You can find more information on these in our guidance for trustees on the DC governance standards and charge controls.
+You should ask them whether it complies with the required governance standards and charge controls.
+You can also ask to see the scheme’s annual chair’s statement, which will disclose the extent to which it meets the required standards.

 If you need to select a new scheme and are interested in carrying out a more detailed assessment of the quality of schemes offered by providers, go to what to look for in a pension scheme.

 You can find pension scheme providers in a number of ways, including by using an adviser.
-You should ask providers some key questions to help you check their scheme meets the automatic enrolment rules and is good quality.
+You should ask providers some key questions to help you check their scheme meets the automatic enrolment legislation and is of good quality.
 For more information go to choose a pension scheme.

-While it’s not a legal requirement, you may want to consider putting in place some monitoring of the scheme to ensure it’s being run well.
+While it’s not a legal requirement for employers, you may want to consider putting in place some monitoring of the scheme to ensure it’s being run well.
 See our guide on monitoring your pension scheme:

 Very few employers are expected to use defined benefit (DB) schemes for automatic enrolment.
 However, if you have an existing DB scheme you wish to use for this purpose you should work with the trustees to ensure that the scheme meets the automatic enrolment rules and remains suitable for you and your staff.